gibsn/duty_bot/README.md

 Duty Bot uses yaml for configuration, you can derive your own from the self-documented [example](https://github.com/gibsn/duty_bot/blob/main/duty_bot_example.yaml) in this repository.

 ## Notification channel
 Currently only MyTeam is supported, but you can make a pull request for any other notification channel you need.
-There are two things you need to do, the first is to implement the notifyChannel interface:
+There are two things you need to do:
+1. Implement the notifyChannel interface:
 ```golang
 type notifyChannel interface {
 	Send(string) error